 I feel bad for models – I would hate to be prevented from eating and just basically be a walking canvas.
 Beautiful artistically, but definitely not a glamorous life.posted over 5 years ago

 I get that its easier to make flattering clothes for super skinny women (just like how everything looks great on the hanger!) but some of the models are so skinny that they’re the focus of the attention, not the clothing itself.
-I’d like to see models around the size 4-8 range, which is still quite slim for a tall woman but not distractingly so.posted about 5 years ago
+I’d like to see models around the size 4-8 range, which is still quite slim for a tall woman but not distractingly so.posted over 5 years ago

 I get that designers don’t want people looking at the model, they want people looking at the clothes but what annoys me is that these clothes are there to be sold.
 I don’t care how big a designer your are, if your outfit doesnt look good on me, I wont buy it (I mean, i can’t afford it anyway but that’s not the point!)